 Sadly, the PS Vita was a notable flop.
 It sold just over 16 million units to date, according to VGChartz.
 Meanwhile, the Nintendo 3DS has sold over 75 million units according to the Japanese company’s website.
 In other words, even the Nintendo GameCube, which lagged behind the PS2 and Xbox in terms of sales, outsold the Vita.
 This makes it the least successful console in PlayStation history.

 Some of the more prominent games released on the Vita include Tearaway, Gravity Rush, Killzone Mercenary, Persona 4 Golden, Uncharted: Golden Abyss, and Dragon’s Crown.
 Fortunately, the console was also compatible with PSP and PS1 titles.

 - Sony released the PlayStation TV in 2013, which was a mini-console designed to be hooked up to a TV.
 Users could connect their PS3 or PS4 controller to the machine, playing some Vita and PSP titles as well as using it for streaming video.

 - The Vita gained a reputation as a haven for indie games, with numerous titles like Luftrausers, Spelunky, Fez, Guacamelee, and Bastion appearing on the handheld.
-In fact, indie titles were still being developed for the platform in 2021.
+In fact, indie titles were still being developed for the platform as late as 2021.

 - Sony released the Vita Slim a few years after the original model.
 The new device was thinner as the name implies, but it also brought an LCD screen, 1GB of internal storage, standard micro-USB charging, and longer battery life.